materialsvirtuallab/mlearn/README.md

     Make sure `QUIP_ROOT` and `QUIP_ARCH` are in environment path for further auto-detection of building LAMMPS.

-    Define the environment variable `QUIP_INSTALLDIR` and add it into the environment path.
+    Define the environment variable `QUIP_INSTALLDIR` and add it to the environment path.
     When the compilation and installation finishes, all compiled programs will be copied to `QUIP_INSTALLDIR`.
     ```